mcclowes/killhope-museum-mineral-app/README.md

 • Formula of mineral
 • 4 'stages' of information about the mineral

-The colour(s) in stage 1 is currently an array but could be changed to just a string to make it easier to implement.

 Some strings are very long but none end with a '.'

 ### Stage 1